 What can the bike, outdoor and paddle industries learn from each other?
-Luckily our own Kenji Haroutunian recorded a podcast with the National Bicycle Dealers Association and discussed these issues in the beginning of the COVID-19 crisis.
+Luckily our own Kenji Haroutunian recorded a podcast with the National Bicycle Dealers Association and discussed these issues at the beginning of the COVID-19 crisis.

 When COVID-19 hit the US, there was a painful disruption and halt to specialty retailers in all of these categories.
 The industry was able to get back on track even with new regulations to follow, which allowed for a comeback story for each retailer.

 There are many opportunities covered in the podcast that still apply today.

 Hardgoods leaders are more similar than are different as we consider paddle, camp, climb and bike markets.